When We Had Wings [Book Review] #HistoricalFiction #WW2 #Nurses #blogger #bookblogger #bookx #NetGalley @HarperMuseBooks #WhenWeHadWings

 Author, Ariel Lawhon

 Ariel Lawhon is a critically acclaimed, New York Times and USA Today bestselling author of historical fiction.
 She is the author of THE WIFE THE MAID AND THE MISTRESS, FLIGHT OF DREAMS, I WAS ANASTASIA and CODE NAME HELENE.
-Her books have been translated into numerous languages and have been Library Reads, Indie Next, One Book One County, Amazon Spotlight, Costco, and Book of the Month Club selections.
+Her books have been translated into numerous languages and have been Good Morning America, Library Reads, Indie Next, One Book One County, Amazon Spotlight, Costco, and Book of the Month Club selections.
 She lives in the rolling hills outside Nashville, Tennessee, with her husband and four sons.
 She splits her time between the grocery store and the baseball field.

-KRISTINA MCMORRIS is a New York Times, Wall Street Journal, and USA Today bestselling author of two novellas and six historical novels, including the million-copy bestseller SOLD ON A MONDAY.
+Kristina McMorris is a New York Times, Wall Street Journal, and USA Today bestselling author of two novellas and seven historical novels, including the million-copy bestseller SOLD ON A MONDAY.
 The recipient of more than twenty national literary awards, she previously hosted weekly TV shows for Warner Bros. and an ABC affiliate, beginning at age nine with an Emmy Award-winning program, and owned a wedding-and-event-planning company until she had far surpassed her limit of “Y.M.C.A.” and chicken dances.
 Kristina lives near Portland, Oregon, where she somehow manages to be fully deficient of a green thumb and not own a single umbrella.
 For more, visit KristinaMcMorris.com

-Author, Susan Meissner (head shot, wearing a coral cardigan leaning against a wood slat wall)
+Author of Only the Beautiful, As Bright As Heaven, A Fall of Marigolds, The Last Year of the War, and The Nature of Fragile Things, Susan Meissner (head shot, wearing a coral cardigan leaning against a wood slat wall)

 Susan Meissner is the USA Today bestselling author of historical fiction with more than three-quarters of a million books in print in eighteen languages.
-Her novels include The Nature of Fragile Things, starred review Publishers Weekly; The Last Year of the War, a Library Reads and Real Simple top pick; As Bright as Heaven, starred review from Library Journal; Secrets of a Charmed Life, a 2015 Goodreads Choice award finalist; and A Fall of Marigolds, named to Booklist’s Top Ten women’s fiction titles for 2014.
+Her novels include The Nature of Fragile Things, starred review Publishers Weekly; The Last Year of the War, a Library Reads and Real Simple top pick; As Bright as Heaven, starred review from Library Journal; Secrets of a Charmed Life, a 2015 Goodreads Choice award finalist; and A Fall of Marigolds, named to Booklistโ€™s Top Ten womenโ€™s fiction titles for 2014.
 She is also RITA finalist and Christy Award and Carol Award winner.
 A California native, she attended Point Loma Nazarene University and is also a writing workshop volunteer for Words Alive, a San Diego non-profit dedicated to helping at-risk youth foster a love for reading and writing.
+Visit Susan at her website: https://susanmeissnerauthor.com/ and on Instagram at https://www.instagram.com/susanmeissnerauthor/ on Twitter at @SusanMeissner or on Facebook at http://www.facebook.com/susan.meissner

 QOTD: